-The other attack vector is to make a query which takes a really long time to execute.
+The other attack vector is to make a query that takes a long time to execute.
 There are broadly two types of timeouts:

-HTTP timeout: If you are using Actions/Remote Schemas/Events, you would have configured http endpoints for respective requests.
+HTTP timeout: If you are using Actions/Remote Schemas/Events, you would have configured HTTP endpoints for respective requests.
 You can configure a timeout setting as well to abort the query execution.
-Http endpoints make different queries in their underlying logic and configuring a timeout is recommended to abort connections and respond quickly back to the client.
+HTTP endpoints make different queries in their underlying logic, and configuring a timeout is recommended to abort connections and respond quickly to the client.

 - Build apps and APIs 10x faster